math3matical/procure/README.md

   > flush privileges;
 ~~~

-### Download procure into the directory of your choice:
+### Download procure into the directory of your choice

 ~~~
   $ git clone https://github.com/math3matical/procure.git